 8. What did Jesus say about the Son of Man?

-9. What does it mean that Jesus is Lord of the Sabbath?
+9. What does it mean that Jesus is Lord over the Sabbath?

-10. What can we learn from Jesus’ answer to the Pharisees?
+10. What can we learn from the answer Jesus gave to the Pharisees?

 Application Questions